-Interesting facts about New Zealand
+Interesting facts about New Zealand in 2021

 - Entrepreneur-friendly: Entrepreneurial spirit is highly valued in New Zealand, with many courses available for owners of new businesses and startups.
 There are even government counsellors who provide advice on tax obligations and other compliance requirements for new businesses;

 - Language: English is the only international language widely spoken in New Zealand.
 Communication is therefore simple for our Clients with good English skills, but those with weaker English skills may struggle;

 - Relaxed: New Zealanders enjoy a measured pace of life and are relatively laid-back.
 Consequently, high-pressure sales tactics often backfire and are not advisable.
 Sales and negotiations take time;

 - Fair trading and compliance: New Zealand is a well-governed jurisdiction, where failure to comply with the law is not an option.
 Late tax payments will attract sanctions and the government will punish businesses convicted of treating their customers unfairly.
 New Zealand’s fair trading laws were recently strengthened by increased penalties recently increased penalties;